Dynamic Decision Frequency with Continuous Options: Method

 where the option $\Omegavec$ can be implemented with any formula, neural network, or program that depends on a vector of parameters $\omegavec$, the current state $\state_t$, time $t$, and duration variable $d$.
 Motivated to obtain a simple model with few parameters that can be computed fast (which is ideal for real-time computations), we encoded options using a linear parametric model without state dependency

-Inspired by work on movement primitives, we opt to encode the features $\phivec$ with normalized radial basis functions (RBFs), ensuring that the sequence of actions is \textsl{smooth} and produce movements that contain low jerkiness and are ideal for robotic applications.
+Inspired by work on movement primitives, we opt to encode the features $\phivec$ with normalized radial basis functions (RBFs), ensuring that the sequence of actions is \textsl{smooth} and produces movements that contain low jerkiness and are ideal for robotic applications.
 The number of RBFs determines the complexity of the movement.
 With one RBF, we obtain a constant action output (similar to ARRL), while with more RBFs, we obtain a more complicated output.
-We designed options without the dependency from the state $\state_t$ opting for open-loop controllers.
+We designed option policies without the dependency on the state $\state_t$ opting for open-loop controllers.
 However, the policy $\pi$, compensates for the lack of feedback since it selects options by observing the current state of the environment $\state_t$.